-Alternatively, a table can have a single formula defining it as a whole.
-For example, the whose operator fills in an entire table with the result of a query, such as the formula for the table named table.
-This formula (not shown) is a group of references to the query cells along the top of the page, which currently evaluates to "flowers whose Price less than 25".
-The whose formula is automatically generated when the user presses the "Use Query" button in the formula window.
+shown) is a group of references to the query cells along the top of the page, which currently evaluates to "flowers whose Price less than 25".
+The whose operator is automatically generated when the user presses the "Use Query" button in the formula window.